Pre-Ordered Air-Flown Solliès-Pont Figs from France

 Since the Middle Ages, the Gapeau has been blessed with lush meadows and valleys perfect for growing the traditional Mediterranean trilogy of cereals, vines, and olive trees.
 The fig orchards came about between the two World Wars of the 20th century, when the trees’ production exceeded those of cherries and the then-declining olives.
 By the 1960s, figs dominated the fruit production in the Solliès area.
 With the creation of the Canal of Provence in the late 1970s, the fig trees secured their place as the pride and joy of the region.

 DISCLAIMER ON AVAILABILITY OF PRE-ORDERED AIR-FLOWN PRODUCE

 This is a pre-ordered item at The Bow Tie Duck and will only be available while the producer from overseas is able to supply and allow air-flown delivery.
-Because this item is subject to seasonal availability, we require a minimum quantity of total orders to be able to ship.
+Because this item is subject to seasonal availability, we require a total minimum quantity of 3kg to be able to ship.
 If the minimum is not met by our cut-off date, we will have to delay the entire shipment.
-In case of delivery delays, delivery cancellations, “out of stock” notices, or “out of season” notices after purchase, you will be contacted by our Support Team.
+In case of delivery delays, delivery cancellations,“out of stock” notices, or“out of season” notices after purchase, you will be contacted by our Support Team.
 You will receive a refund or product replacement, or you can choose a new delivery date for your item.
 In choosing to place an order, you agree to the terms and have read that this particular product is not on-hand.
 After a short wait, you will receive your orders fresh from the source.

 Figs must be kept cold to slow deterioration.
 They are extremely fragile.
 If you are not using them immediately, store them in a plastic bag in the coldest part of your refrigerator for up to two days.
 Fresh figs can be frozen whole, sliced, or peeled in a sealed container for ten to twelve months.